jmcx/restlet-contacts-app/README.md

 Run the contacts.app.Main.java main program.
 This will start a simple http server and you should be able to access the application with a browser at the URL "http://localhost:8182/contactsapp/static/index.html".

+To run the tests (TestMain.java), you must include the required JUnit jar.

 That should be it!